CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Open the Encryption tool

-* Next, presse the  **Select File** button.
+* Next, press the  **Select File** button.
 This opens a file browser that you can use to select the file that will be encrypted.
 When the file is selected, press the **Encrypt** button.
 This encrypts the selected file.

 Encryption creates a new encrypted file that is named by adding to the end extension *.c4gh*.
 For example, encrypring file _my_data1.csv_ will produce a new, encrypted file with name _my_data.csv.c4h_.
 Currently,Crypt4GH application does not provid a progress bar.
 If the file/zipped folder contains a big dataset, the encryption process can last for up to minutes.